Substitution Reaction Definition and Meaning

 CH3CH2OH + HI———— CH3CH2OI + H2O

-In order to substitution reaction to occur there are certain conditions that has to be used.
+In order to substitution reaction to occur there are certain conditions that have to be used.
 They are-

 - Maintaining low temperatures such as room temperature